-NFL Rumors: Reports That Le’Veon Bell Ballooned Up To 260 Pounds Reportedly Scaring Some Teams Away
+NFL Rumors: Reports That Le’Veon Bell Ballooned Up To 260 Pounds, Reportedly Scaring Some Teams Away

 If the NFL rumors are true, the Le’Veon Bell may have eaten his way out of a huge payday.

 As the Pittsburgh Steelers confirmed this week that they have no plans to use the franchise or transition tags on the All-Pro running back, Bell appears set to become one of the biggest free agents of the offseason.
-But there could be a major hitch — the New York Daily News reported that Bell put on 35 pounds during the season as he remained on the sidelines, reaching 260 pounds.
+But there could be a major hitch; the New York Daily News reported that Bell put on 35 pounds during the season as he remained on the sidelines, reaching 260 pounds.

 The report claimed that Bell hit that mark “at some point” during the year he’s spent away from football, so it’s not clear if he is still at that weight, but there are already reports that teams are wary about signing him.
 Pro Football Talk reported that the Jets, a team mentioned as a potential landing spot for Bell, have been concerned about his potential conditioning problems.